Top Scholarships for Women in Technology 2025

 Scholarship Application Timeline and Deadlines

 Most scholarship applications open in fall and have deadlines between January and April for the following academic year.
-Starting early is crucial for competitive applications.
+Starting early gives you a real edge on competitive applications.

 1. August-September: Research scholarships and join relevant professional organizations